 Justin Smitherman is the President of Smitherman & Associates Inc. located in Elburn and St. Charles.
 He served in the Air Force for 8 years including a tour in Iraq.
 He is married to Carly, also an Air Force Veteran, whom they have one daughter named Lillian.
-Justin has been involved with Operation Support Our Troops-America for 6 years, and a board member for 5 years.
+Justin has been involved with Operation Support Our Troops-America since 2014.

 Wayne Marshall is an executive with over 20 years in the healthcare and consulting industries.
 Currently Mr. Marshall leads Health Care Service Corporations Group Markets Customer Operations area, and has provided leadership in numerous Health Plan front office organizations.
 His experience also includes executive positions with P&L responsibility in consulting, technology, and outsourcing.
 Wayne also served as an infantryman / sergeant in the United States Marine Corps Reserves from 1992-1999.
 In addition to supporting OSOT, Wayne is active as a volunteer youth football coach.

 Carl Pedersen has spent most of his business career in Corporate Finance, and is currently a partner at Synergy General Contractors in Mt Prospect, IL.
 His father is a Marine, and his son was in the Army.

 In 2008, Carl started his relationship with Operation Support Our Troops-America, when he organized a company-wide donation for care packages for OSOT as his son entered the Army (which took 4 SUVs to transport)!
 Also, at that time, he started working with and eventually became Executive Director of Little Smoke Chicago, a cigar-friendly, annual charity fundraiser event, benefiting primarily military charities, including OSOT, and continues to provide financial support to numerous charities.